 (3) Single standard utility allowance: deduction for households that incur one utility expense that is not a heating, cooling or telephone expense.

 (4) Standard telephone allowance: deduction for households that only incur a telephone expense.

-(H) Homeless shelter deduction: an AG that is considered to be homeless is eligible to have this deduction taken in the determination of its net income.
-To be eligible for this deduction, the homeless AG must incur shelter costs during the month.
-A homeless AG receiving the homeless shelter deduction cannot have its shelter expenses considered under paragraphs (E) and (F) of this rule.
+(H) Homeless shelter deduction: an assistance group that is considered to be homeless is eligible to have this deduction taken in the determination of its net income.
+To be eligible for this deduction, the homeless assistance group must incur shelter costs during the month.
+Homeless assistance groups must be given the choice of the homeless shelter deduction or actual shelter costs.
+A homeless assistance group receiving the homeless shelter deduction cannot have its shelter expenses considered under paragraphs (E) and (F) of this rule.
 The homeless shelter deduction is established by FNS and is set at one hundred forty-three dollars per month.

 (I) Verification of deductions

 Nonreimbursable medical expenses of elderly or disabled members shall be verified at initial certification, reapplication, and whenever a change of more than twenty-five dollars is reported.
 Shelter and utility expenses, shelter and utility expenses for an unoccupied home, other shelter expenses, dependent care expenses, and legal obligation and actual child support payments shall be verified.
 Also, if other deductible expenses claimed will result in a deduction, the expenses must be verified.
 Information on the application is questionable if it is inconsistent with information elsewhere on the application or previous application, statements made by the applicant, information received by the county agency, or in the case of utility expenses, inconsistent with normal costs for the season.